osisoft/OMF-Developer-Companion-Guide/docs/OMF_Before.rst

 ------------------------------------

-In OMF applications, type and container definitions and their representations in PI System are immutable; that is, you cannot change the properties of a type after it has been sent to the Relay's ingress endpoint.
+In OMF applications, type and container definitions and their representations in PI System are immutable; that is, you cannot change the properties of a type after it has been sent to the PI Connector Relay ingress endpoint.
 The same is true for instances of these types (assets and containers), and linkage between them.
-After you create instances of these types and link them together by sending container and data messages to the Relay's ingress endpoint, you cannot redefine them.
+After you create instances of these types and link them together by sending container and data messages to the PI Connector Relay ingress endpoint, you cannot redefine them.

 After the OMF application has been developed and deployed, the only modified data that is expected to be ingested is your time-series data; that is, values that are sent to the container(s) in OMF data messages.

-Only when an error occurs, such as when the Relay loses its cache, type, asset and container, or their linkage information, should this metadata be re-sent to the Relay.
-To recover from errors, either handle appropriate error codes returned with HTTP 400 responses, or send metadata information every time your application restarts, making sure that no changes were made to the definitions and instantiations.
+Only when an error occurs, such as when the PI Connector Relay loses its cache, type, asset and container, or their linkage information, should this metadata be re-sent to the PI Connector Relay.
+To recover from errors, either handle appropriate error codes returned with
+HTTP 400 responses, or send metadata information every time your application restarts, making sure that no changes were made to the definitions and instantiations.